 How can I test if my real IP is hidden?

 Use an IP-check site while the VPN is on.
 If the IP shown is the VPN server’s IP, you’re good.
 If it reveals your real IP, stop using the VPN and troubleshoot.
-Qbittorrent not downloading with nordvpn heres the fix
+Norton vpn not working on iphone heres how to fix it fast 2026

 What should I do if Opera VPN won’t turn on after an update?